 ‘What can be accomplished with forces available only at a later time should never be crammed into an earlier stage, unless one is prepared to damage the physical organism”

-The Santa Cruz Waldorf School has four kindergarten classes.
+The Santa Cruz Waldorf School has three kindergarten classes.

 Two classes serve children from 4 years 9 months to 6 years of age.
 One class has a mixed-age group, ranging in age from 3 years until grade school entrance.
-One class is for 3 and 4 year olds only.
 The classes all have one lead teacher, and classes with more than 12 children also have an assistant.

 Children 4 years 9 months to 6 years of age attend 5 days a week, 8:30am -1pm.

 Children younger than 4 years, nine months attend three days a week, 8:30am-12:30pm.